Brow Game

 These are the tweezers in my medicine cabinet and I would cry if I was ever without a pair.
 They are the best tweezers I’ve ever used, always finding, gripping and pulling out even the tiniest, most invisible hairs.
 The weight of them in my hand is perfect, and although you may never have given any thought to how a pair of tweezers is balanced or calibrated, I sure have, and so have the fine folks at Rubis, which is why they’re so excellent.
 These are the Rolls Royce of tweezers.

-Brow Gal Scissors
+The Brow Gal

 When you’re grooming brows, it’s not always about removing hair, but also about shaping them.
 I carry these scissors in my kit because they’re not only gorgeous, but also I often find myself either not wanting to pull that one hair, the one that could make or break the shape of the brow or there are a few hairs that need taming, not removing.
 Giving them a trim is your best solution.
 They’re also super handy to have around to tackle the errant thread.